-Deloitte, having satisfied the relevant corporate governance rules on their tenure in office have indicated their willingness to continue in office as auditors to the Fund.
+Deloitte, having satisfied the relevant corporate rules on their tenure in office have indicated their willingness to continue in office as auditors to the Fund.
+Therefore, the auditor will be re-appointed by the Fund Manager and Trustees of the Fund.